Welcome to my webpage!

 On Simulation Pseudo-Bias and Truncation in the Modified Harmonic Mean Estimator

-Abstract Slide
+Abstract Paper Slide SSRN

 Working papers at the Bank of Japan